alexandershaw4/aoptim/README.md

 % from the solution.
 In either case, note that the variance term V[p] on the
 % parameter distribution is a scaled version of the step size.
 %
+% Alternatively:
-% Alternatively, step_method=6 invokes hyperparameter tuning of the step
+% -- step_method = 6 invokes hyperparameter tuning of the step size.
+% -- step_method = 8 converts the routine to a mirror descent with
-% size.
+%    Bregman proximity term.
 %
 % By default momentum is included (opts.im=1).
 The idea is that we can
 % have more confidence in parameters that are repeatedly updated in the